-As a percentage Nine months ended As a percentage of repair pay Nine months ended ments
+As a percentage As a percentage of repair pay ments

+Nine months ended December 31, Nine months ended December 31,

 2014 2013 2014 2013

 Top client 13.5% 15.1% 14.3% 16.1%

 Top five clients 33.1% 37.1% 35.3% 39.6%

 Top ten clients 44.7% 48.5% 47.6% 51.8%

 Top twenty clients 60.6% 63.8% 64.1% 67.1%

 In line with our expectations, one of our top five clients by revenue contribution in fiscal 2014 and 2013, an online travel agency, or OTA, provided us with a lower volume of business in the nine months ended December 31, 2014.
 The client has, from the fourth quarter of fiscal 2014, been moving some of their customer care and sales processes that have been managed by us to a technology platform managed by another OTA under a strategic marketing agreement entered into between the two OTAs in August 2013, as a result of which we are currently losing, and expect to lose, most of our business from our OTA client.
 We expect our OTA client's transition of their processes to the other OTA to be completed by the end of March 2015.
 The portion of the business from our OTA client that we expect to lose upon completion of our OTA client's transition of their processes to the other OTA represented approximately 4% of our revenue less repair payments in fiscal 2014.
 The other OTA uses several BPM vendors to manage such processes on their technology platform.
 We have been approved as one of the other OTA's providers of BPM services.
 We believe our ability to quickly acquire knowledge of the other OTA's technology platform, along with our existing domain expertise in the OTA industry and value-added service approach, will be critical in our ability to compete with incumbent BPM vendors for the other OTA's business.
-We have received our first commitment from the other OTA to provide the minilar services that we provide to our OTA client.
-However, there is no assurance that we will be able to successfully compete with incumbent BPM vendors for the other OTA's providers of the other OTA's business to the other OTA.
-We are therefore unable to determine the magnitude and timing of impact on us resulting from the transition of our OTA client's processes to the other OTA's technology platform; the extent to which the loss of business from our OTA client is not offset by new business from our OTA client is not offset by new business
+We have received our first commitment from the other OTA to provide them similar services that we provide to our OTA client and we intend to continue to seek to increase the volume of business we provide to the other OTA over time to offset our loss of business from our OTA client.
+However, there is no assurance that we will be able to successfully compete with incumbent BPM vendors for the other OTA's business or on the volume of business that we would be able to obtain from the other OTA.
+We are therefore unable to determine the magnitude and timing of impact on us resulting from the transition of our OTA client